mit-crpg/OpenMOC/README.rst

 The project started under the Computational Reactor Physics Group at MIT.

-Complete documentation on the usage of PINSPEC is hosted on our GitHub wiki at https://github.com/mit-crpg/PINSPEC/wiki.
-If you are interested in the project or would like to help and contribute, please contact the development team.
-In addition, PINSPEC hosts a collection of publicly readable `Evernote notebooks`_ to allow for free and open collaboration between users and the development team.
-If you plan to use PINSPEC frequently and would like to contribute notes and feedback through Evernote, please `contact`_ the development team.
+Complete documentation on the usage of OpenMOC is hosted at https://mit-crpg.github.io/OpenMOC/.
+If you plan to use OpenMOC frequently and would like to contribute notes and feedback through Evernote, please `contact`_ the development team.

 ------------
 Installation